entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 ### Configure the Strapi Content Template Widget

-To manage Strapi content in your Entando Application, the content must belong to a type that is assigned attributes via a template.
+An Entando Strapi instance must include one or more content templates before content can be managed via the Strapi Content and Strapi Content List widgets (TODO: add link to content tutorial(s)).
+These templates are selected as part of content creation to provide the content with a type and attributes.

 Follow the steps below to create and modify content templates with the Strapi Content Template Widget.

 #### Create a Content Template